 Those interested in the Kennedy tragedy, its media coverage, and theories as to what happened should visit the Sixth Floor Museum at Dealey Plaza in Dallas.
 As of 2015, roughly 30% of Americans thought that Oswald acted alone and that Ruby acted alone in killing Oswald.
 With most of the principal actors dead, we may never know the full story behind JFK’s death, but Lyndon Johnson (LBJ) was sworn in as the new president on Air Force One as he and Jacqueline made their way from Dallas to Washington.
 Our story picks up from there.

-The 1964 Presidential election came at a tumultuous time, with the country still in shock over Kennedy’s assassination and looking as though it would have to escalate militarily to stem communism in South Vietnam.
+The 1964 Presidential election came at a tumultuous time, with the country still in shock over Kennedy’s assassination and looking as though it might have to escalate militarily against communists in Vietnam.
 In June, Klansmen and police in Neshoba County, Mississippi murdered three civil rights workers as the pressure mounted to grant minorities full citizenship.
 Meanwhile, the British Invasion led by the Beatles and Rolling Stones reinvented Rock-n-Roll as a cultural revolution unfolded against traditional values.

 Lyndon Johnson (D) was president for a year after JFK’s assassination before running against Arizona Republican Senator Barry Goldwater, or AuH20 as bumper stickers called him for those familiar with the periodic table.
 Many politicians seem plastic or insincere as they fake smile to crowds and waffle around on issues to suit whatever they think voters want.
 Similar to Democrats in the post-Reagan era, most Republicans in the post-FDR era were “me too” insofar as they didn’t dare take on the New Deal.
 Barry Goldwater, by contrast, was a straight shooter with independent convictions who didn’t suffer fools kindly.